 It is a known fact that fixing these errors at later stages is expensive.
 Automation testing also allows us to reliably run and reuse our tests.

 Before we proceed, we recommend taking a look at this blogpost where we’ve written all about how to perform a mobile automation test of UI.
-Now, here are the four UI frameworks for Android automation testing.

 The Appium UI Inspector helps testers identify UI elements and how they align with each other.
 Testers can also leverage the UIAutomator framework or Instrumentation to test the Android app; its framework interacts with applications that use Selenium WebDriver and Node.js.

 - Easy set-up process, but it’s important to note that setting up Appium is easy for programmers only because it requires solid programming skills for configuring the server.

 - Appium UI Inspector for scanning and analyzing various UI components within the app